Houston Water Quality at a Glance

 Does Houston add fluoride to the water?

-Yes, Houston adds fluoride to its drinking water as a public health measure to help prevent tooth decay.
-The level is maintained at approximately 0.7 milligrams per liter (mg/L), which is the optimal level recommended by the U.S. Public Health Service.
-However, the fluoride added is not pharmaceutical-grade but industrial byproducts from phosphate fertilizer production, which some residents prefer to filter out using reverse osmosis systems.
+Yes, Houston adds fluoride to its drinking water as a public health measure to help prevent tooth decay, maintained at approximately 0.7 milligrams per liter — the level recommended by the U.S. Public Health Service.
+Some residents prefer to filter it out; reverse osmosis systems effectively remove fluoride alongside other contaminants.

 Contaminants of Concern